-DAT Archaeological Services were commissioned by Angelika Franke of Wincer Kievenaar to prepare a Historic Environment (Archaeological) Desk-Based Assessment for a proposed residential development in agricultural fields to the east of Swanswell Close, Broad Haven, Pembrokeshire (SM 8660 1378).
-The current plans are for ninety nine new dwellings, plus access roads and other associated infrastructure.
+DAT Archaeological Services were commissioned to prepare a Historic Environment (Archaeological) Desk-Based Assessment for a proposed residential development in agricultural fields to the east of Swanswell Close, Broad Haven, Pembrokeshire (SM 8660 1378).
+The current plans are for 58 new dwellings, plus access roads and other associated infrastructure.

-A 1km radius search area from the development area boundary was used to evaluate impacts on Scheduled Monuments, Registered Historic Landscapes, Registered Parks and Gardens and Grade I, Grade II and Grade II listed buildings.
+A 1km radius search area from the development area boundary was used to evaluate impacts on Scheduled Monuments, Registered Historic Landscapes, Registered Parks and Gardens and Grade I, Grade II\ and Grade II listed buildings.
 Only one archaeological and historical significant feature, Harold Stone (PE362), fell within this radius.
-There was no intervisibilty between it and the proposed development site.
+There was no intervisibility between it and the proposed development site.

-Four Grade II Listed buildings were located within 1km of the proposed development.
+Four Grade II listed buildings were located within 1km of the proposed development.
 There is limited intervisibility between one of these sites, the Haven Fort Hotel (LB Ref 19098), and the proposed development.
 Line of sight between the other three listed buildings and the proposed development is obstructed by either topography or urban development.